 Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 At Del Rey Dental, we love nothing more than seeing kids leave our dental office with big smiles on their faces!
 Far too often, our team hears horror stories from parents and kids about previous experiences at the dentist’s office that have left them fearful of future care.
-That’s why Dr. Tadros works so hard to create a genuinely welcoming, friendly, and fun environment here in the East Dallas area.
+That’s why Dr. Tadros works so hard to create a genuinely welcoming, friendly, and fun environment here at our dental office.
 By spreading positivity during every visit and building good habits early on in life, we hope to help our special patients enjoy a stronger, healthier smile well into adulthood!
 We feel the better experience your kids have at the dentist, the more likely they are to take care of their teeth at home!
-Contact us today to schedule a first visit.
+Contact us today to schedule a first visit for children's dentistry in Dallas.

 Why Choose Del Rey Dental for Children’s Dentistry?